alomran858/Linux/README.md

 # Linux Project

-This is a set up for Linux server with security settings, a running web server, and deployment o Item Catalog project
+This is a set up for Linux server with security settings, a running web server, and deployment on Item Catalog project

 ## IP address